 The SUPERFERRY seen in Andros, right before her departure for Tinos.

 The SUPERFERRY having departed Andros and exiting the Gavrion Bay.

 The SUPERFERRY seen leaving the port of Gavrion in Andros.
 Because of her departure and the high winds that were there at the time, the THEOLOGOS P had to wait for 15 minutes before being able to head towards her docking spot.

-The SUPERFERRY seen exiting the port and leaving Andros, during a very windy moment.
+The SUPERFERRY seen exiting the port and leaving Andros under strong winds.